Senior Associate - Interior Design

 I strive to create places where people can healthfully and happily live their best lives.
 With over 25 years of experience working in the design industry, I specialize in senior living, long term care, healthcare, multifamily, and health & wellness design.
 I am passionate about developing innovative ways to warm spaces that are often cold.
 I begin with learning about and understanding the people who will live and work in the space, and translate that into a design that supports, encourages, engages, and welcomes every resident, patient, visitor and care partner.
-I create spatial and sensory relationships that feel familiar, not just in how the spaces are shaped and how my clients will move through them, but also by using echoes of local vernacular to help unconsciously connect memory to new environments.
+I create spatial and sensory relationships that feel familiar, not just in how the spaces are shaped and how people will move through them, but also by using echoes of local vernacular to help unconsciously connect memory to new environments.

 My portfolio includes complex projects in luxury independent living, assisted living, memory and dementia care, complex care, spa design, and geriatric behavioral health environments in the United States and Canada.

-I’m a Board-Certified Healthcare Interior Designer (CHID) with the AAHID.
-I serve on the board of the non-profit German-Canadian Benevolent Society, whose mission is to provide quality long-term care and support for seniors in British Columbia.
+I’m a Board-Certified Healthcare Interior Designer (CHID) with the AAHID, and an Eden Associate.
+I serve on the Board of the non-profit German-Canadian Benevolent Society, whose mission is to provide quality long-term care and support for seniors in British Columbia.
 I am a guest lecturer for Senior Living Design at the British Columbia Institute of Technology, a mentor for BCIT and Northern Arizona University students, and an award juror for the IDIBC and the IIDA.
 I am also a member of the BC Care Providers Association, the International Council on Active Aging, the Canadian Association on Gerontology, and SAGE.
 I have been recently appointed to the Board of Directors at the Interior Designers of Canada (IDC) the national advocacy association for the interior design profession, and the International Design Continuing Education Council (IDCEC).